 If you are thinking of applying for a place, contact the school administrator, Cris Winter.
 If your child is already at the school, your first point of contact at school is your child's class teacher.
-The school telephone number 01273 473013.
+School phone number 01273 473013.

-The Special Educational Needs Coordinator (SENCo) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care (EHC) plans.
-The SENCo also provides professional guidance to school staff and works closely with parents and other services that provide for children in the school.
+The Special Educational Needs Coordinator (SENCO) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care (EHC) plans.
+The SENCO also provides professional guidance to school staff and works closely with parents and other services that provide for children in the school.

-Val Bradshaw is our school's SENCo
+Josie Anderson is our school's SENCO